 All UA students, including transfer students, are eligible to apply, regardless of major or minor.
 Students usually apply in the fall of their junior year, since the program usually takes three semesters to complete; however, sophomores and seniors who are expecting to extend their graduation date are also encouraged to apply.
 Applicants need not be in the Honors College to apply, and Honors College students must apply to English Honors through the same process as all other students.
 Honors College students, if accepted to English Honors, may apply the thesis and the seminars towards their Honors College requirements.

-Note: Honors College students wishing to write a creative thesis with Creative Writing faculty are strongly encouraged to apply for English Honors.
+(1) Honors College students wishing to write a creative thesis with Creative Writing faculty are strongly encouraged to apply for English Honors.
 Due to great demand and limited faculty availability, students accepted into the English Honors Program will be prioritized for thesis advising.

 Full instructions and information about submitting application materials can be found on the application form:

-English Honors Application Form 2017
+English Honors and Thesis Application Form 2018

 Policies and FAQs: